DeepGraphLearning/torchprotein-site/_pages/about.md

     image: assets/images/team/aurelie_lozano.jpeg
 ---

-TorchProtein was initiated by [MilaGraph] to integrate recent advances in machine learning guided protein science and accelerate development, with the vision of creating an easy access to protein modeling techniques for everyone.
-The library is designed for the practitioners from the machine learning community to apply fundamental algorithms to protein modeling applications, with minimal efforts on domain knowledge and trivial details.
+TorchProtein is an open source project initiated by [MilaGraph], aiming at integrating the efforts from the community to boost machine learning guided protein science.
+Facing the practitioners from machine learning community, TorchProtein minimizes the requirements of domain knowledge during model and algorithm design.
+For the practitioners from computational biology community, TorchProtein encapsulates algorithmic details into easy-to-use modules and maximizes the flexibility of analyzing customized experimental data.
+TorchProtein will be continually updated upon cutting-edge research progress.

 For collaboration, please send an email to torchprotein@gmail.com